collectiveaccess/ProvidenceDocs/_source/providence/user/import/c_creating_mapping.rst

 Each import mapping spreadsheet contains a set of intrinsic columns.
 A comprehensive description and function of these columns will be described below.
 Each import mapping also contains specific, customized Settings.
 Tables will be used to list possible options and the functions of each aspect of the spreadsheet in more detail.

 Here is a column-by-column explanation of each component of the import mapping spreadsheet.
-To follow along with this tutorial, download the following two files:

 :download:`Sample Import Mapping Spreadsheet <sample_mapping_tutorial.xlsx>`: The import mapping spreadsheet; a schema crosswalk.
 For every data source, a target “destination” in CollectiveAccess is defined.
 This file is in the supported file format of XLXS; therefore, columns and rows are numbered using 1, 2, 3, and so on.

 :download:`Sample Import Data (Source Data) <sample_import_data_tutorial.xlsx>`: The sample source data.
 This sample data includes three records (one row = one record), with 10 examples of possible metadata fields (one column = one field).
 The sample data is in the supported file format of XLXS; therefore, columns and rows are numbered using 1, 2, 3, and so on.

+:download:`Sample Installation Profile <Sample_import_profile.xml>`: The sample Providence installation profile.
+This profile, written in XML format, defines the aspects of the CollectiveAccess system, into which the example data is imported.
+The profile tells the software how to set up various aspects of Providence.
+For more on installation profiles in CollectiveAccess, please see `Profiles <https://manual.collectiveaccess.org/dataModelling/Profiles.html>`_.

 Parts of an Import Mapping: Settings, Columns, and More
 -------------------------------------------------------